Movie Reviews - 2011 postsMonday January 09, 2012

 WARNING: THE PRINCE AND THE SPOILERS

-So what do we learn from these kinds of films?
+So what do we learn from starstruck movies?
 That the very famous are not like you and me.
 That they’re often horrible to you and me.
 But look, look at what they create.
 Isn’t it worth it?
 In the end?

 Colin, a 23-year-old recent Oxford graduate from money and power, is enamored of the movies and decides he’s going to make it in the movie business “on his own.”
 So he loads up his sports car, drives to London, and, showing the persistence of a man who is too rich and powerful to have been beaten down by life, hangs around the offices of Laurence Olivier Productions until he’s given small tasks.
 When Laurence Olivier himself (Kenneth Branagh) shows up, he recognizes Colin, and directs the head of production, his flunky, to find Colin a job.
 Which is how Colin becomes a “third,” or third assistant director, or, more properly, gofer, on Olivier’s new film, “The Prince and the Showgirl” co-starring Marilyn Monroe (Michelle Williams).

 This was Monroe’s serious actress phase.
-She was already the biggest movie star in the world, which is what she’d always wanted, but it wasn’t what she wanted.
+She was already the biggest movie star in the world, which is what she’d always wanted.
+But (per Bono) it wasn’t what she wanted.
 Now she wanted to be taken seriously.
 So she got married to a serious playwright, Arthur Miller (Dougray Scott), started a production company with a serious photographer, Milton Greene (Dominic Cooper), and studied method acting under the ultra-serious Paula Strasberg (Zoe Wanamaker), wife of Lee Strasberg, who ran the Actor’s Studio, where actors such as Marlon Brando and Montgomery Clift were taught how to act seriously.
-Oh, and she decided to make a movie with Sir Laurence Olivier, generally regarded the greatest actor in the world.
+Oh, and she decided to make a movie with Sir Laurence Olivier, generally regarded as the greatest actor in the world.

 Problem?
 Olivier is a classical actor, not method.
 And the movie they’re making together isn’t a serious film, it’s a light comedy.